gigaSproule/swagger-gradle-plugin/README.md

 To generate the swagger documentation, you need to run `./gradlew generateSwaggerDocumentation`.

 _N.B_ In previous versions (< 0.1.0) the task was `swagger`, but this caused a conflict with another plugin, `swagger-codegen`, (issue #8).

+## Skipping generating the swagger documentation
+To skip generating the swagger documentation, you need to include the property `swagger.skip` (e.g. `./gradlew clean build -Pswagger.skip`)

 # Install/Deploy `swagger.json`